SAPAA-Dev/W26Project-SAPAA-Dev-Team/docs/ui-design.md

 Provide clearly marked exits and ways to undo actions.

-**Mobile:** A back arrow appears on every top bar.
-Modals can be dismissed with an X or the system back gesture.
-Users can toggle PDF fields freely, use Select All and Clear All, and preview a report before sharing it.

 **Web:** Back buttons appear on all detail pages.
 Modal dialogs can be closed with the X button or by clicking outside.
 Cancel buttons appear on forms.
 Breadcrumb navigation is used where applicable.

 ![UI Back Button](images/ui_back_button.png)